Curvature formulas of holomorphic curves on $C^*$-algebras and Cowen-Douglas Operators: Introduction

-In [14],by considering the Hilbert-Schmidt norm of the partial derivative of analytic projection (or the trace of the curvature of corresponding operator), H.Kwon and S.Treil characterize contractions with certain property that are similar to the backward shift in the Hardy space.
-This analytic projection is also a kind of extended holomorphic curve.
-And this result was also generalized to the weighted Bergman shift case by R. G. Douglas, H. Kwon and S. Treil (cf [7]).
-As an application, we find the relationship of the algebra invariant ($K_0$-group) and geometry invariant (curvature) for Cowen-Douglas operators by using this curvature formulaes of extended holomorphic curves.
-And we also describe the trace of derivatives of curvatures for Cowen-Dougals operators in the form of extended holomorphic curves.
+In \cite{Kwon1},by considering the Hilbert-Schmidt norm of the partial derivative of analytic projection (or the trace of the curvature of corresponding operator (See details in \cite{HJK}), H.Kwon and S.Treil characterize contractions with certain property that are similar to the backward shift in the Hardy space.
+This analytic projection is also a kind of holomorphic curve on $C^*$-algebras.
+And this result was also generalized to the weighted Bergman shift case by R. G. Douglas, H. Kwon and S. Treil (cf \cite{Kwon2}).

+In this paper, we will give a similarity classification of extended holomorphic curves on $C^*$-algebras by using this curvature formulaes.
+As an application, we also describe the trace of derivatives of curvatures for Cowen-Dougals operators in the form of holomorphic curves on $C^*$-algebras.

 The paper is organized as follows.
 In \S1 some notations and known results will be introduced.
-In \S2, We define a special class of extended holomorphic curves analogous to Bott projection in $C^*$-algebras.
-We also give a curvature formulae for this kind of extended holomorphic curves and we also consider the unitarily classification of extended holomorphic curves by using this curvature.
-In \S3, we give a similarity theorem involving curvature and it's partial derivatives for Cowen-Douglas operators.
-In \S 4, we introduce the relation between the curvature formulae and H.Kwon and S.Treil's work.
+In \S2, we define the curvature and it's covariant derivatives of the holomorphic curves and extended holomorphic curves and we also give unitarily classification and similarity classification theorem of holomorphic curves and extended holomorphic curves on $C^*$-algebras by using these curvature and covariant derivatives.
+In \S3, we will discuss the relationship between curvature formulae of extended holomorphic curves and similarity of Cowen-Douglas operators.
+In \S4, We will discuss the applications.

-We will introduce some notations and results first, and all the notations are adopted from [6],[8] and [16].
+We will introduce some notations and results first, and all the notations are adopted from \cite{CD}, \cite{Jikui} and \cite{MS1}.

 To simplify the notation, we use the symbol ``$\overline{\partial}^J\partial^{I}$'' denotes partial derivative `` $\frac{\partial^{J+I}}{\partial^J \overline{\lambda}\partial^{I}\lambda} $'', where $I,J$ are non-negative integers.
 And for any $I$ and $J$,